Orange066/Eigen-Metabolism/readme.md

 ## Prepare the enviroment

-1. Clone this repository and navigate to FairMul-VLM folder
+1. Clone this repository and navigate to Eigen-Metabolism folder

 ```
 git clone https://github.com/Orange066/Eigen-Metabolism.git